simonmichael/hledger_site/src/editors.md

 ## Miscellaneous

+- <https://github.com/mondeja/hledger-fmt> a hledger journal formatter; can integrate with VS Code or other editors

 From the mail list, a trick for aligning transaction amounts:
 "Space-indent the account, tab-indent the amount, set a large tab stop."